mruby/mruby.github.io/docs/articles/executing-ruby-code-with-mruby.md

 ## Source code (.c)

-Ruby code can also be written as a C String.
+Ruby code can also be written as a C string.
 This is similar to the `-e` switch of the `mruby` program.

 ~~~c